Category » Spirituality

 • How would you define the word ego?

 These are not strange, meaningless questions.
-Have you ever questioned your identity or wondered who you really are?
+Have you ever questioned your identity or wondered who you are?
 It is most likely that you never did.

 What Is the Ego?